fahadhos/Summer-Sale-Website/Readme.md

 At first given figma file https://cutt.ly/7wCFrAVU converted to code using tailwind css and javascript

-Created cart using Docment object model (DOM) javascript
+- **Project:** Developed a dynamic shopping cart using JavaScript and DOM.

-Validation:
+  - **Validation:**
-- system will tell empty cart when there is no data
+    - Notified users of an empty cart.
-- system will tell wrong coupon code if code is not matching with SELL200
+    - Validated coupon codes, highlighting errors for "SELL200."
-- if the total price is greater than the 200 than coupon code applicable;
+    - Implemented conditional coupon code applicability for total prices exceeding $200.